avstudnitz/AvS_FastSimpleImport/README.markdown

 }
 ```

-### More Information / Wiki / Limitations
+### Limitations / Wiki

-Refer to the [project wiki](https://github.com/avstudnitz/AvS_FastSimpleImport/wiki) for more information on known issues or limitations and more.
+Refer to the [project wiki](https://github.com/avstudnitz/AvS_FastSimpleImport/wiki) for more information on known issues or limitations.